actorjs/actorjs-core/readme.md

 Actors
 ------

-Actors are defined as class  or as object.
+Actors are defined as class or object.
 The actor only requires a single receive function.

 Actor as class
 ```